otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - _Were there any difficult aspects of the project?_
 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

+- You could also ... finding the balance ...
 - manual data cleansing tedious, but I was pretty thorough
 - difficult: math behind algorithms not fully understood, hard to determine whether useful or not
 - beautification of code necessary